-Diagnostic Component Usage Quick Test Use this test when you want to quickly check the status of a sub-system within a stipulated period.
-The components that can be tested under the quick test are - processor, cache, memory, disk, video, network, QPI, CIMC, RAID and chipset.
-Comprehensive Test Use this test when you want to test a sub-system elaborately.
-These tests are designed to stress the sub-systems and report the error.
-The tests that can be run are - processor, memory, QPI, disk, and NUMA.
+Diagnostic Component Function Quick Test Use this test when you want to quickly check the status of a subsystem within a stipulated period.
+The components that can be tested under the quick test are processor, cache, memory, disk, video, network, QPI, CIMC, RAID, and chipset.
+Comprehensive Test Use this test when you want to test a subsystem in detail.
+These tests at designed to stress the subsystems and report the error.
+The tests that cabe run are processor, memory, QPI, disk, and NUMA.
 Quick Tasks Allows for consolidated testing of both comprehensive and quick tests.
 You can run both types of tests using quick tasks.
-Test Suite All the tests available under the quick and comprehensive test are available here.
-The test suite gives you an option to pick as many tests as you like (using a check box) and running them together.
-Tests Log Summary Use the test log summary to view the log, error log and analysis of all the tests you have run.
-There are four filters you can use to sort the logs.
-Tests Summary This table on the left hand navigation gives you the results of the tests you have run in the form of either passed tests, tests in queue and failed tests.